natashaclerkin/singularartistsMS1/README.md

 A website created to showcase Irish promoter Singular Artists' work in the Event industry.
 The website highlights various clients the company are representing and their wealth of experience in the industry.

-The site features an about page, a page listing all clients represented, an events listing page and a contact page.
+The site features an about section, a section listing all clients represented, an events listing section and a contact section.
 There is also a social media plugin to display active promotion to users.

-The primary goal of the website is to inform and direct users to the contact page.
+The primary goal of the website is to inform and direct users to the contact form.
 As a B2B website, the aim is to convey credibility and assurance to the user.
 The website layout and navigation structure will guide the user to company information and clientlist highlighting it's reliability and expertise.
-These pages along with the CTA's and live chat popups will lead the user towards the contact page.
+These sections along with the CTA's and live chat popups will lead the user towards the contact form.

 **The business goals of this website are:**